Ziyad-SEC/linux-hardening-audit-toolkit/README.md

 # 🛡️ Linux Hardening & Audit Toolkit (LHAT)

-This is my personal cybersecurity learning project focused on securing and auditing Linux systems.
+This is a hands-on project as part of my career transition into cybersecurity.
+The toolkit will help audit, secure, and harden Linux systems by applying real-world security best practices.

+## 🔍 Purpose
+To learn, build, and demonstrate practical Linux hardening techniques.
+The toolkit will include checklists, scripts, and tools for system auditing.

+## 📅 Daily Learning Log

-## 📅 Day 1 - What I Learned
+### ✅ Day 1 - What is Hardening?
-- What is system hardening?
+- Learned the concept of system hardening
-- Why is it needed?
+- Understood why hardening is critical for Linux security
-- Real examples: disabling root SSH login, removing unused services
+- Real-world examples: disabling root SSH login, removing unused services
-- Prepared a checklist for future system audits
+- Created notes for future audits

- Stay tuned as I build this toolkit step-by-step.
+🗂️ Notes can be found in the `/notes/` folder.

+---

+📌 This is part of my [Cybersecurity Portfolio](https://github.com/Ziyad-SEC).